Please ensure Javascript is enabled for purposes of website accessibility

 Rosemary Richings smiling and proudly wearing a celebrate neurodiversity t-shirt.
 The shirt itself is a proud statement of her pride in her neurodivergence.

 But how do I do that exactly?
-The answer is in the benefits I bring to every project, such as:
+The answer is in the benefits I bring to every project:

 Bring neurodivergent lived experience to your next project.